Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Introduction

 \subsection{Background Theory}

-There are many physical processes that happen when two materials are brought together to form an interface.
+There are many physical processes that occur when two materials are brought together to form an interface.
 It will be the aim of this paper to -- as far as is possible -- separate out these variables for independent investigation.
-For certain variables, this is not achievable, even within a density functional model.
+This will give a greater clarity into the underlying physical mechanisms that can influence the magnetocrystalline anisotropy, thereby enhancing the transferability of this work so that we can make broad conclusions that will also apply to other materials.
+For certain variables, this is not achievable, even within a density functional model, due to the intrinsic linking of the underlying physical phenomena.
+In this section, these well-known effects will briefly be reviewed.